TradePortProject/tradeport/docs/img/Final Report.md

 > Use UML to describe the overall architecture (e.g., components, layers, packages).
 > Mention tech stacks, frameworks, databases, etc.

+This section adopts the 4+1 View Model to describe the TradePort system architecture from multiple perspectives.
+Each view supports different stakeholder concerns while together they provide a comprehensive understanding of the system's design.

 #### 3.1.1 Logical View

 > This view models the key abstractions of the system as classes and relationships.
 It includes: